gardener/controller-manager-library/README.md

 ```

 If other API groups are used by the controllers, they must explicity be
 registered according the example above.
-If this libraray is redistributed
+If this library is redistributed
-together with a new API group, this registration can directy be done in
+together with a new API group, this registration can directly be done in
 the package defining its _SchemeBuilder_.
 Otherwise it could be done together
 with the controller registration.

 ### Command Line Interface

-The settings for all the configured controllers will be gathers and finally
+The settings for all the configured controllers will be gathered and finally
 lead to a set of command line options.

 For the example controlelr above, this would look like this: